1.1 GENERAL; Name

 7. AMENDMENTS OF THE BYLAWS

-7.1 AMENDMENTS OF THE BYLAWS; Association Bylaws
+7.1 AMENDMENT OF THE BYLAWS; Association Bylaws

-The Bylaws of the Association may be amended at the annual meeting of the members by a majority vote of the votes cast by eligible voting members or by mail ballot by a 2/3 vote of the votes cast.
+The Bylaws of the Association may be amended at the annual meeting of the members by a majority vote of the votes cast by eligible voting members or by mail or email ballot by a 2/3 vote of the votes cast.
 Amendments to be made at the annual meeting of the members may be proposed either by resolution of the Executive Board or by initiatory petition signed by not less than 10 percent of the eligible voting membership as it exists 60 days prior to the date of filing such petition.
 Notice of such petition or resolution shall be mailed to all eligible voting members not less than 30 days prior to the annual meeting at which such proposed amendment or amendments will be voted on.
 In the case of a mail ballot, not less than 30 days shall elapse after mailing of ballots to all active members before the ballots are canvassed by two members of the Executive Board, and such amendments if carried shall be effective 10 days after the counting of ballots.